cliftondavies/New-York-Times/README.md

 - Main Aside
 - Footer

-The whole page has been layed out using `CSS Floats`.
+The whole page has been laid out using `CSS Floats`.

 ## Technologies Used